-- (b) if the Regulatory Authority considers that the circumstances are exceptional, a lesser period agreed to by the Regulatory Authority. - (2) The notice must - (a) be in writing; and - (b) include any prescribed information that is requested by the Regulatory Authority; and - (c) include payment of the prescribed fee. - Note: This section differs from section 59 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria).
+- (b) include any prescribed information that is requested by the Regulatory Authority; and - (c) include payment of the prescribed fee. - Note: This section differs from section 59 of the national law as set out in the Schedule to the Education and Care Services National Law Act 2010 (Victoria).